labbces/conekt_grasses/CoNekT/scripts/miscellaneous/preprocess_conekt/README_snakemake.md

 ## 3. Configure software paths in config.yaml

-Before running pipeline, review the config.yaml file.
+Before running pipeline, review the `config.yaml` file.
 Some paths ind the configuration are user-specific, while others are cluster-specific.
 Therefore, whenever a new user intends to run the pipeline, the software paths must bve adjusted accordingly.

 ## 4. Adjust the Snakefile for proper inputs

-In the file `Snakefile`, you will need to adjust the name of your samples and the reference transcriptome.
+In the file `Snakefile`, you will need to adjust the name of the CSV file with your samples (SRRs) and the reference transcriptome.

 ## 5. Run the pipeline

+### 5.1 Run the pipeline only with the samples.csv

 Start with a test run to ensure everything is set up correctly: